Deepseek-APIs/deepseek-mpi/README.md

 - The application requires an API key in the environment (`DEEPSEEK_API_KEY` by default).
 - `OPENAI_API_KEY` and `ANTHROPIC_API_KEY` are auto-selected when you switch providers (override with `--api-key-env` if your endpoint uses a custom variable name).
 - Rank 0 hosts the TUI; non-root ranks wait for the broadcast payload.
+- When the TUI is disabled, the client pivots to a GNU Readline prompt (unless `--no-readline`) so you still get history and multiline editing before broadcasting to MPI ranks.
 - Logs default to `deepseek_mpi.log` in the working directory; rotate externally if desired.
 - Use `--response-dir` when you need deterministic artifacts for downstream pipelines or compliance.
 - Response files are enabled by default (saved under `responses/` per rank/chunk).
 Disable with `--no-response-files` if you only want log output.